sivolko/aws-soc-lab-wazuh/README.md

 ---

-*Built with ❤️ by the cybersecurity community for hands-on security education*
+*Built with ❤️ by Shubhendu for the cybersecurity community to encourage hands-on security education*

 </div>